This story was updated.

-The Rajo operation took several months and culminated on November 14, when the police carried out raids in Bratislava, Dunajská Streda, Veľký Meder (both in the Trnava Region), Košice, Žilina and Tvrdošín (Žilina Region).
+Rajo RAIO operation took several months and culminated on November 14, when the police carried out raids in Bratislava, Dunajská Streda, Veľký Meder (both in the Trnava Region), Košice, Žilina and Tvrdošín (Žilina Region).
 The police laid charges against four people for tax evasion and tax fraud, the TASR newswire reported.

 The group created a billing chain involving eight companies.
 They imported soya, rapeseed scrap and other agricultural products from Poland, Hungary and the Czech Republic.
 They were subsequently distributed via a network of companies to end customers, explained Police Corps President Tibor Gašpar.

 The companies were formally represented by straw men, who were mostly socially dependent people.
 Some of them cooperate with the police.

 The companies either paid no taxes to the state coffers or prepared tax returns that allowed them to either lower their taxes or ask for excessive VAT refunds, Gajdoš said, as reported by TASR.